FahedHermoza/android-architecture-roadmap/README.md

         - Package by layer
         - Package by module
         - Package by feature on the exterior, and package layer on the interior. (recomended for apps medium o big)

-*  🤖 Recommended for multi-module app on android
+    *  🤖 Modularization + Package Structure
-    * App Module
+        - App Module
-    * Features Modules
+        - Features Modules
             - Package by feature on the exterior, and package layer on the interior
-    * Commons Modules
+        - Commons Modules

 ## ✍️ Articles
 The talk "Android Architecture